-We would love to meet you!
-You can also visit a Confident Voices session to see what its all about.
-Space is limited, so please call or email our Director of Programming: Travis@SAY.org, or 212-414-9696, ext.
-205.
+We would love to speak with you and meet you!
+You can also visit a Confident Voices session to see what it’s all about.

 At SAY, Umzima is developing relationships that give her the opportunity to be independent, curious and confident.

 The SAY experience is world class in building well-adjusted, communicative youngsters who may otherwise have suffered feelings of shame, frustration, isolation and deprivation.

 We have been proud members of the SAY family for over 9 years now.
 SAY has been a godsend for Victoria.
 She often calls SAY her second family...